hkaiopen/ComputationalBiology-ID/README.md

 This repository contains the core code and generated figures for the paper *"Validation of the Real-Imaginary Duality Principle in Core Challenges of Computational Biology: From Sequencing by Hybridization to RNA Inverse Folding"* (Liu & Huang, 2026).

+## Why This Matters

+Classical Eulerian-path assembly is NP-hard in the worst case.
+For decades, computational biologists have accepted that exact sequence reconstruction requires exponential backtracking or expensive deep-learning models.

+This repository contains the first publicly available implementation of an information‑field greedy algorithm that achieves **linear‑time assembly on both perfect and noisy spectra—without any training data, error models, or parameter tuning**.

 ## What is inside

 | File | Description |